Flee

 The Roman General Vespasian was sent by Roman Emperor Nero to make war on the Jews, known as the First Jewish Revolt.
 Rioting Jews had killed the former governor and caused chaos under the new governor, Chests Gallus.

-Vespasian was given The Fifth and Tenth Legions, eight cavalry squadrons and ten auxiliary cohorts.
+Vespasian was given The Fifth and Tenth Legions, eight cavalry squadrons, and ten auxiliary cohorts.
 His son, General Titus, met him in Egypt with the Fifteenth Legion.
 During the preparations to besiege Jerusalem, word came from Rome that Emperor Nero had committed suicide.

 Vespasian immediately turned away from his Jerusalem campaign.
 He wintered in Alexandria, Egypt where he proclaimed himself Emperor of the Roman Empire.
-Once spring came, he set out for Rome in order to maintain his claim on the throne.
+Once spring came, he set out for Rome to maintain his claim on the throne.

 This pause offered a considerable amount of time in advance of the march of Rome towards Jerusalem.
 As Vespasian was leaving for Rome, he sent his son Titus to Judea and then Jerusalem to subdue the Jews.
 This pause allowed plenty of time for the Christians of Judea to flee.

-Titus set out from Alexandria with the Fifth, Tenth, Twelfth and Fifteenth Legions along with their entourage.
+Titus set out from Alexandria with the Fifth, Tenth, Twelfth, and Fifteenth Legions along with their entourage.
 This was a very large group and it took them a while to get to Jerusalem.
 Titus as a “king,” marched with much pomp and ceremony.
 No effort was made to conceal their approach, thus more than adequately announcing their movements.
 There was at least a month for those inside the city to recognize the impending siege and leave Jerusalem.

 When Passover came, Titus allowed the many pilgrims to enter the city, but when the feast was over he did not allow them to leave.
 After this point anyone attempting to leave the city was crucified.